Prandr/XDMA_Tutorial/README.md

 ![M_AXI_BYPASS Test Program](img/mm_axi_bypass_test_Run.png)

 ## `ioctl` operations on DMA devices
-### DMA Transfers with `ioctl`
-The driver provides an additional method to submit DMA transfer requests that could be used for all transfers, but becomes indispensable for transfers above ~2 GB limit for file operations in Linux kernel.
-This is achieved with `ioctl` system call with `XDMA_IOCTL_SUBMIT_TRANSFER` operation code.
+The driver extends functionality of standard file operations with `ioctl` operations.

 ```C
 #include <sys/ioctl.h>

 int ioctl(int fd, unsigned long op, ...)
 ```
+The operation codes and data structures are defined in `xdma_ioctl.h` that is installed to `/usr/local/include` by the `make install` and therefore visible system-wide.

+### DMA Transfers with `ioctl`
+The most important operation `XDMA_IOCTL_SUBMIT_TRANSFER` provides an additional method to submit DMA transfer requests that could be used for all transfers, but becomes indispensable for transfers above ~2 GB limit for file operations in Linux kernel.
 A pointer to `struct xdma_transfer_request` is used to pass the transfer parameters to the driver.
-It is defined in `xdma_ioctl.h` that is installed to `/usr/local/include` by the `make install` and therefore available system-wide.
 After the operation the `length` field holds the amount of data that is known to have been transferred.

 ```C
 #include <xdma_ioctl.h>